the0king0mina/Car-Sales-Prediction-Using-ANN/README.md

 Analysis of car sales data and prediction of car prices using Artificial Neural Networks (ANN).

-##🔍 Key Questions Answered
+## 🔍 Key Questions Answered

-What are the most influential features in predicting car prices?
+- What are the most influential features in predicting car prices?

-How accurately can we predict prices using an ANN?
+- How accurately can we predict prices using an ANN?

-What preprocessing steps improve model performance?
+- What preprocessing steps improve model performance?

-##🔧 Tools Used
+## 🔧 Tools Used

-Pandas, NumPy, Matplotlib, Seaborn
+- Pandas, NumPy, Matplotlib, Seaborn

-Scikit-learn, TensorFlow/Keras (where applicable)
+- Scikit-learn, TensorFlow/Keras (where applicable)

-Jupyter Notebook
+- Jupyter Notebook

-##📁 Files
+## 📁 Files

-Car Sales Price  Analysis and Prediction Using ANN.ipynb: Main notebook for analysis/model.
+- `Car Sales Price  Analysis and Prediction Using ANN.ipynb`: Main notebook for analysis/model.

-##👤 Author
+## 👤 Author
 Mena Nabil Samir